viewing Apigee X documentation.

 - API versioning: For Apigee's thoughts and recommendations on API versioning, see Versioning in the Web API Design: The Missing Link e-book.

-Before publishing your APIs, you'll need to enable CORS on your API proxies to support client-side cross-origin requests.
+Before publishing your APIs, you'll need to add the CORS policy to the request PreFlow of the ProxyEndpoint to support client-side cross-origin requests.

 For information about enabling CORS on your API proxies before publishing the APIs, see Adding CORS support to an API proxy.